adarshmodh/Policy_Gradients_Reinforce/Readme.md

-Code for implementing a type of Policy gradients algorithm Reinforce to solve the CartPole-v1 environment
+Code for implementing a type of Monte-Carlo Policy gradients algorithm Reinforce to solve the CartPole-v1 environment

 train_policy_gradient.py - Contains code for learning the optimal policy using policy gradient REINFORCE algorithm.
 The Policy is parametrized by a 2 layer (fully-connected layers with 128 neurons each) neural network defined in utils.py